gsboast/gettingandcleaningdata/codebook.md

 ####  Cleaning Steps to deliver final tidydata.txt
 * A data frame was created called data_pre_tidy, which was the union of the subjects, activities, and 66 data variables of the mean() and std() variables extracted from the possible 561 total variables in the test data sets.
 The following operations were performed to clean the source data to adhere to tidy data principles:

 1. All subject observations were summarized as one row for each of the six activities per subject with and all variable values appearing in one of 66 columns for a newly calculated mean of the mean() and std() variables.
-The final data set's dimensions are 180 x 68 = 30 subjects * 6 activities X 66 mean data variables for each.
+The final data set's dimensions are 180 x 68 = 30 subjects * 6 activities X 66 mean data variables for each
-2. Special caharters were removed (Dashes, underscores, parantheses, commas, et.c)
+2. Special characters were removed (Dashes, underscores, parantheses, commas, etc.)
-3. While all lowercase is preferred by tidy data principles, CamelCase was used, which is the practice of naming complex variable names such that each word or abbreviation begins with a capital letter, with the exception of the first word, which is an accepted R programming variable naming convention.
+3. While all lowercase is preferred by tidy data principles, CamelCase was used, which is the practice of naming complex variable names such that each word or abbreviation begins with a capital letter, with the exception of the first word, which is an accepted R programming variable naming convention
 4. All data variables were remaned to make them more descriptive and meaningful as in the following example:
 >    tGravityAcc-mean()-Z -> timeGravityAccMeanZ
 * t was repalced with time for time-base variables
 * f was replaced with freq for frequency-based variables
 * X, Y, and Z coordinate variables are easily identified

 5. The subjects, activities, and the means of each mean() and std() variables were finally comined into one ourput file.
-TidyData.txt whihc could be read into R with the read.table() function.
+TidyData.txt whihc could be read into R with the read.table() function

 ###Variables appearing in final tidy data set and their meaning, values, and data types: